-Students on personal leave for fewer than three years may contact the Dean of the College office no later than April 1 to return in the subsequent fall.
-To return in the spring, contact the DOC no later than October 1.
+Students on personal leave for fewer than three years should submit a return request no later than April 1 to return in the subsequent fall.
+To return in the spring, students should submit a return request no later than October 1.
 These deadlines allow readmitted students to participate in online pre-registration for the semester of their return.

 Students on any kind of leave for more than three years must apply for permission to return to Brown by February 1 for fall semester readmission and by July 1 for spring semester readmission.
 Students on a personal leave or academic suspension should email [email protected] for instructions.
 Students who left Brown on a medical leave should contact Student Support Services.

 Students who wish to withdraw from Brown permanently must contact [email protected] and an academic dean will reply.
 The deans will help ensure that the student is making a fully informed decision.
 Because withdrawing is a permanent decision, students are advised to discuss their withdrawal plans carefully with parents or guardians.
 Withdrawal may have financial aid and tuition implications that students and parents should know about before deciding to withdraw.